Raathigesh/majestic/README.md

 ## Inspiration

-This tool is partially inspired by https://wallabyjs.com/.
+This tool is inspired by https://wallabyjs.com/.
 Check them out.

 ## Thanks